 Kava is the Good Without the Bad

 Note: Be advised, mixing Kava and alcohol is not a good idea.
+Similarly, drinking Kava may hinder your motor functions because it is a mild muscle relaxant, so, it is advised to not drink kava if you intend to drive later, as a safety precaution.
+While there are no laws associated with drinking kava and driving, it is not advised and in some states there are laws about driving under the influence of any substance.
 As with any herbal product, if you are unsure about taking kava, consult your doctor.
 Most will be happy to discuss how it may fit into your lifestyle.